Mulberry Elementary reports second case of COVID-19

 According to Director of Communications Tony Loconsole, both the school and the district were advised by Muscatine County Public Health in the decision to not quarantine any additional students or classrooms in this case.

 Classes will continue as usual, with scheduled in-person classes also being permitted at this time.
-The state has determined the decision to go strictly virtual would happen once the county positivity rate exceeds 15 percent and the school's absentee rate hits 10 percent.
+The state has determined the decision to go strictly virtual would happen once the county positivity rate exceeds 15% and the school's absentee rate hits 10%.

 Concerned about COVID-19?